polyipseity/information/special/value proposition canvas.md

 <!--pytextgen generate section="c301"--><!-- The following content is generated at 2024-03-22T20:40:48.987505+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←hypothesis: extract hypotheses
+- _(begin)_→::@::←hypothesis: extract hypotheses
-- hypothesis: extract hypotheses→:::←hypothesis: prioritize hypotheses
+- hypothesis: extract hypotheses→::@::←hypothesis: prioritize hypotheses
-- hypothesis: prioritize hypotheses→:::←test: design tests
+- hypothesis: prioritize hypotheses→::@::←test: design tests
-- test: design tests→:::←test: prioritize tests
+- test: design tests→::@::←test: prioritize tests
-- test: prioritize tests→:::←test: run tests
+- test: prioritize tests→::@::←test: run tests
-- test: run tests→:::←conclusion: capture findings
+- test: run tests→::@::←conclusion: capture findings
-- conclusion: capture findings→:::←conclusion: make progress
+- conclusion: capture findings→::@::←conclusion: make progress
-- conclusion: make progress→:::←_(end)_
+- conclusion: make progress→::@::←_(end)_

 <!--/pytextgen-->

 ### test card

-When designing tests, you can use {{test cards}}.
-Test cards have {{basic info like name, due date, and person responsible; hypothesis; test; metric; and criteria}}.
+When designing tests, you can use {@{test cards}@}.
+Test cards have {@{basic info like name, due date, and person responsible; hypothesis; test; metric; and criteria}@}.

 One test card is insufficient.
-Design {{a series of experiments, rank them by cruicalness, and run experiments}}.
-Note that {{first experiments may invalidate crucial hypotheses that invalidates the rest of the tests}}.
+Design {@{a series of experiments, rank them by cruicalness, and run experiments}@}.
+Note that {@{first experiments may invalidate crucial hypotheses that invalidates the rest of the tests}@}.

 ## evolve

-Evolve is {{improving and reinvent yourself constantly}}.
+Evolve is {@{improving and reinvent yourself constantly}@}.